 - If your baby sleeps for longer periods of time, then the feeding times may be between 4 to 5 hours apart.

 - Feeding lengths might shift, and you may lose their feeding routine in that instance.
 While some feedings may only last a few minutes, others can be longer.
+Be sure to check that your position and latch are good.

 - In 24 hours, there will be an estimated feeding count of 8 to 12 times.